orbs-network/posv2-contracts-deployment-migration/README.md

 ## Migrating delegations from Orbs PoS V1 delegations contract

-<b>IMPORTANT - the global configuration (the environment variables defined at the top of this readme) do no apply to the delegation migration scripts</b>
+**IMPORTANT - the global configuration (the environment variables defined at the top of this readme) do no apply to the delegation migration scripts**

 The `delegations-migration` folder contains a collection of scripts and logic for migrating delegations from Orbs PoS v1.
 The v2 delegations contract has two init functions used for delegation import: `initDelegation()` and `importDelegations()`.
 Both can only be called during initialization, by the initializationAdmin.